|Academic iNDex||One-on-One Consultations|

 - Time-saving - enter your information once, use it many times

-- Record your academic and profesisonal development, including grants, biographical sketches, presentations, publications, awards, and much more
+- Record your academic and professonal development, including grants, biographical sketches, presentations, publications, awards, and much more

 - Quickly summarize your accomplishments in various formats - CV/resume templates, lists of presentations, publications, or grants

-- Keep your history safe from hardware crashes with a secure, reliable, central respository for all academic information
+- Keep your history safe from hardware crashes with a secure, reliable, central repository for all academic information

 Click here to launch Academic iNDex.